 AACSB International is one of higher education’s most prestigious and rigorous accrediting bodies, emphasizing a commitment to continuous improvement, innovation, engagement, and impact in business education.
 Less than 10 percent of business programs worldwide have this accreditation, highlighting the academic excellence of our College of Business at NDSU.

 The Business Administration major is a four-year program that is offered in a traditional face-to-face format or fully online.
-The major comprises a curricular blend of general education, pre-major course work, fundamental business knowledge (accounting, finance, management, marketing, and information systems), international business, and business elective courses.
+The major comprises a curricular blend of general education, pre-major course work, fundamental business knowledge (accounting, finance, management, marketing, and information systems), business law, entrepreneurship, international business, and business elective courses.
 The curriculum of this major is also designed with a 21-credit business elective block plus 3 credits of 300/400 level free electives built into the program.
-These electives allow students to pursue their personal or professional interest in certain business domains, which can be in the form of a specific track (e.g., Supply Chain Management), certificate/minor (e.g., Professional Selling and Sales, Entrepreneurship), and/or topic-based courses fitting the business knowledge/skills they want to develop.
+These electives allow students to pursue their personal or professional interest in certain business domains, which can be in the form of a specific track, certificate/minor (e.g., Professional Selling, Entrepreneurship, Organizational Leadership), and/or topic-based courses fitting the business knowledge/skills they want to develop.
 The program nurtures important business skills and administrative competencies including managing/overseeing business enterprises, ability to analyze business opportunities/challenges, legal and international awareness, interpersonal skills, and teamwork.
 Business Administration students are thus prepared to perform and manage various administrative and functional activities in business enterprises and non-profit organizations.